-- Enforcing the Directive, including issuing notices and penalties.
+- Enforcing the Regulations, including issuing notices and penalties.

 The National Cyber Security Centre (NCSC) provides guidance to competent authorities and carries out the duties of the SPOC and the CSIRT, except in the healthcare sector, in which incidents are handled by NHS Digital.

-The Department for Digital, Culture, Media & Sport is charged with overseeing the implementation of the Directive across the UK.
+The Department for Digital, Culture, Media & Sport is charged with overseeing the implementation of the Directive.